anwar9099/Linux-Learning/README.md

 ## Linux IPTables Lab Notes

 This is a personal walkthrough and notes from the [KodeKloud Free Lab: Linux IPTables](https://kodekloud.com/free-labs/linux/iptables).
-The goal was to practice basic firewall setup and understand how to control network traffic between servers using `iptables`.
+The goal was to practice firewall setup for a two-tier application and understand how to control network traffic between servers using `iptables`.

 ---